News

 AI, Spirituality, and Identity

-Dr. Drew Dickens, host of the Encountering Peace Podcast and the AI and Spirituality Podcast, explores the impact of AI on spiritual direction and divine inquiry.
-He has a doctorate in the Effects of Generative Artificial Intelligence on Spiritual Direction and Divine Inquiry.
+Dr. Drew Dickens, host of the AI and Spirituality Podcast, explores the impact of AI on spiritual direction and divine inquiry.
+He discusses how AI, as a societal shift, offers opportunities to engage with Scripture and translate sermons.
+However, he cautions against relying on AI for theological direction without examining its source.